 Is Your Teen Struggling?
 We can help!

-- Is more conflict at home than you want?
+- Is there more conflict at home than you want?

 - Does your teen struggle with relationships?

-- Is he engaging in scary risk-taking behavior or depression?
+- Are they engaging in risk-taking behavior or have depression?

-- Or maybe she is so anxious that you are worried for her happiness and independence?
+- Are they so anxious that you are worried about their happiness and independence?